-- Describe how comorbid disorders are treated
+- Explain comorbid disorders

-Addiction is often viewed as a chronic disease (Figure).
+Addiction is often viewed as a chronic disease (Figure 1).
 The choice to use a substance is initially voluntary; however, because chronic substance use can permanently alter the neural structure in the prefrontal cortex, an area of the brain associated with decision-making and judgment, a person becomes driven to use drugs and/or alcohol (Muñoz-Cuevas, Athilingam, Piscopo, & Wilbrecht, 2013).
 This helps explain why relapse rates tend to be high.
 About 40%–60% of individuals relapse, which means they return to abusing drugs and/or alcohol after a period of improvement (National Institute on Drug Abuse [NIDA], 2008).

 The goal of substance-related treatment is to help an addicted person stop compulsive drug-seeking behaviors (NIDA, 2012).
 This means an addicted person will need long-term treatment, similar to a person battling a chronic physical disease such as hypertension or diabetes.
 Treatment usually includes behavioral therapy and/or medication, depending on the individual (NIDA, 2012).
 Specialized therapies have also been developed for specific types of substance-related disorders, including alcohol, cocaine, and opioids (McGovern & Carroll, 2003).
-Substance-related treatment is considered much more cost-effective than incarceration or not treating those with addictions (NIDA, 2012) (Figure).
+Substance-related treatment is considered much more cost-effective than incarceration or not treating those with addictions (NIDA, 2012) (Figure 2).

 Specific factors make substance-related treatment much more effective.
 One factor is duration of treatment.
 Generally, the addict needs to be in treatment for at least three months to achieve a positive outcome (Simpson, 1981; Simpson, Joe, & Bracy, 1982; NIDA, 2012).
 This is due to the psychological, physiological, behavioral, and social aspects of abuse (Simpson, 1981; Simpson et al., 1982; NIDA, 2012).
 While in treatment, an addict might receive behavior therapy, which can help motivate the addict to participate in the treatment program and teach strategies for dealing with cravings and how to prevent relapse.
 Also, treatment needs to be holistic and address multiple needs, not just the drug addiction.
 This means that treatment will address factors such as communication, stress management, relationship issues, parenting, vocational concerns, and legal concerns (McGovern & Carroll, 2003; NIDA, 2012).